gtrog/open-api-kotlin-poc/README.md

 /pom.xml
 ```
 The main Maven project that has all the required dependencies and also runs the openapi generator plugins to generate
-sources the client and service stubs.
+sources for the client and service stubs.

 ---
 ```